 Now, with that said, this is a fairly minor factor, and there’s still plenty of room for flexibility.
 You could eat breakfast, lunch, and dinner, and then add a snack or two.
 And that’s perfect.
 It doesn’t need to be more complicated than that.

 To summarize, when organizing your meal schedule for a lean bulk, it can help to eat 3–5 meals spread out somewhat evenly over the course of the day.
 But not all of your meals need to be meals.
 A smoothie, snack, protein bar, or protein shake will do the trick.

 Lean Bulking Supplements

 There are a few supplements that can help with building muscle.
-Of them, the best are creatine, protein powder, and caffeine.
-The creatine can speed up our rate of muscle growth, which can help us bulk up more leanly.
-The protein powder can help us eat enough protein.
-And caffeine can help improve our energy levels, motivation, and workout performance.
+Of them, the best are creatine, caffeine, and protein.
+Creatine can speed up your rate of muscle growth, which also allows you to bulk more leanly.
+Protein powder can make it easier to eat enough protein.
+And caffeine can help improve your energy levels, motivation, and workout performance.

 Sample Lean Bulking Meal Plan

 There’s no specific diet or meal plan that’s ideal for lean bulking.
 Still, there are some things you can do to gain muscle faster and more leanly.
 As a default, we recommend eating 3–5 meals per day (including snacks), having some protein in every meal, and eating plenty of carbohydrates—around 40–60% of the calories you’re eating.